 Project and time management

-Which skills you need depends on your role you’re in.
+Which skills you need depends on the role you’re in.
 For instance, if you work as a freelance designer, you’ll need client management skills.
 However, if you work for an employer, you’ll benefit more from active listening and collaboration skills.

 You’ll also find that many of the resources you use to study web design also offer training on soft skills with exercises to apply them in your day-to-day work.